sanjaydhakar/timesheet/README.md

 - See overlapping allocations and availability at a glance

 ### Find Resources
-- Specify required bandwidth percentage
+- Specify required bandwidth (50% or 100%)
 - Select required skills
 - Get a ranked list of available developers based on:
   - Skill match percentage